iotaledger/introduction-docs/docs/guides/exchange_guide.md

     console.log('Need a refill?
 Send it to this address:', latestAddress)
 ```
-Feel free to fill the address with Testnet Tokens with the [IOTA Faucet](https://faucet.testnet.chrysalis2.com/) to test it.
+Feel free to fill the address with Devnet Tokens with the [IOTA Faucet](https://faucet.devnet.chrysalis2.com/) to test it.

 Addresses are of two types, `internal` and `public` (external):
 * Each set of addresses are independent from each other and has an independent `index` id.